ScottLogic/blog/_posts/2024-08-29-llms-dont-hallucinate.md

 'unfaithfulness' – though other meanings are common, too.

-Sometimes, 'hallucination' refers to **unfactuality**: producing outputs which contain falsehoods, or other falsehood-like things, such as epistemically unjustifiable claims, or claims which contradict the LLM's training data.
+Sometimes, 'hallucination' refers to **unfactuality**: producing outputs which contain falsehoods, or other falsehood-like things, such as unjustifiable claims, or claims which contradict the LLM's training data.
 This is probably the most common usage in non-academic circles.

 By the way, sometimes, 'hallucination' has another meaning altogether:
 **nonsense**.
 Nonsense is one of those things which is hard to define, but you